magomimmo/modern-cljs/doc/tutorial-14.md

 ### Evolve by refactoring the code

+> By continuously improving the design of code, we make it easier and
+> easier to work with.
+This is in sharp contrast to what typically
+> happens: little refactoring and a great deal of attention paid to
+> expediently adding new features.
+If you get into the hygienic habit
+> of refactoring continuously, you'll find that it is easier to extend
+> and maintain code.
+Joshua Kerievsky, Refactoring to Patterns

 As you should remember, we defined a remote `calculation` function in the [Tutorial 10 - Introducing Ajax][] by calling the `defremote` macro.
-The `defremote` function implicetely define a function with same name and that's good, because we hate any kind of code duplication.
+The `defremote` function implicitly define a function with the same name of the remote function and that's good, because we hate any kind of code duplication.
 We could immediately use it to calculate the result of the Shopping Calculator form by just parsing the `[quantity price tax discount]` passed to the `deftemplate` call.
 But wait a minute.
 [We already parsed those arguments][] on the CLJS side of the `calculation` function and we don't want to parse them